Stones of India: Other dimensional stones

 There are some other dimensional stones being quarried and used in consumption, in addition to the dimensional stones already detailed above.
-Laterite bricks are quarried in huge quantities and are utilised as bricks in the construction of houses and for pavements in the states of Orissa, Karnataka, Goa, and in other parts of coastal states.
+Laterite bricks are quarried in huge quantities and are utilized as bricks in the construction of houses and for pavements in the states of Orissa, Karnataka, Goa, and in other parts of coastal states.
 The felspathic sandstone occurring with the coal seams as overburden is also used as building stone.
-The huge deposits of basalt in the states of Maharashtra, Karnataka, and Gujarat are used as building stones since ancient times.
-Other quartzitic bands, occurring with phyllites and schists, are also utilised for building purposes.
-Khondelites from Eastern coast are being used widely in sculptures and as a building material.
+The huge deposits of basalt in the states of Maharashtra, Karnataka, and Gujarat have been used as building stones since ancient times.
+Other quartzitic bands, occurring with phyllites and schists, are also utilized for building purposes.
+Khondelites from the Eastern coast are being used widely in sculptures and as a building material.
 Felsite from Karnataka is being extensively used as a dimensional stone as well.
-India also contains many stones which are semiprecious like-zoisite, apophyllite, cavansite, muscovite mica, almandine, etc.
+India also contains many stones which are semiprecious like zoisite, apophyllite, cavansite, muscovite mica, almandine, etc.